dokja-4951/Hyprland/README.md

+#Changed with AI
+These are config changed to Lua with the help of AI These may not be perfect
 # Hyprland
 Hyprland dotfiles
 These dotfiles are not 100% my creation i just added my touch and my preferance according to my system